Here are the fundamentals for those students who are about to arrive or have already arrived at the University of Tartu.

 Free of charge

-Estonian ID card
+Estonian ID card (EU citizens only)

-Proves ones right to stay in Estonia; access to UT library, e-services (banking, digital signing, mobile ID), authentication; different discounts in Estonia
+Proves one's right to stay in Estonia; access to UT library, e-services (banking, digital signing, mobile ID), authentication; different discounts in Estonia

 Compulsory for the students from the EU studying in Estonia at least 3 months